sspiderd/crossixex/README.md

 1. The algorithm initially takes the input file, reads chunks of size 'm', sorts them and outputs to an initial temporary folder.
-Note that Timsort (the default scala sorter) requires O(m) space so we can actually hold only m/2 records in memory. however, for simplicity's sake let's assume that Timsort does not require any extra space).
+Note that Timsort (the default scala sorter) requires O(m) space so we can actually hold only m/2 records in memory. however, for simplicity's sake let's assume that we actually have 2m space and use only m for sorting.
 Headers are always included (also for the next steps) so we can sort by them and also add them to the final output.
 * When parallelism > 1 each process is given a consecutive id number (0..p) and each process